Botswana passports on national flag representing new Botswana Citizenship by Investment program in 2025

 Absence of Structural Detail

 Although the portal outlines the broad price range and expected timeline (first half of 2026), it provides no details about the program’s design or qualification criteria.
 The government has not yet published a public breakdown that explains how the Botswana Citizenship by Investment Program will operate.
-It has also not clarified how funds will be divided between public projects and administration, or whether applicants can invest directly in property, bonds, or equity.
+Moreover, the authorities have not clarified how they will allocate funds between public projects and administration.
+Nor have they confirmed whether applicants may invest directly in property, bonds, or equity.

 Strengths, Risks & Considerations of Botswana Citizenship by Investment